The question arises: How many speakers can be put on an 8 ohm amp?

 An 8 ohm amplifier is called such because typically it performs very well with an eight ohm load attached to it.
 When dealing with most commercial ceiling speakers, you will find that the majority have an 8 ohm rating for audio program material (AC).
 There are a few out there that are rated at 16 ohms and I know of none that are 4 ohms at the time of this writing.

 In order to do this properly so that your classroom audio system sounds great and you are not overworking your amplifier, a series-parallel configuration must be used.
-For an illustration of this, please refer to our “Tech Tips” section of our website, click on the “Multiple Speaker Diagram”.
 Basically you take two speakers wired in series to make a 16 ohm pair, then wire those two pairs in parallel, this brings the load back down to eight ohms.
 So now you have the ideal load of 8 ohms, but you have a total of eight speakers in your classroom.
 This has many benefits.
 One big one is that your classroom audio system will actually be louder for the same power.
 More speakers makes your system more efficient.
-Also, audio dispersion is a bit better.
+Also, audio dispersion is better.

-So really, the answer is eight – practically speaking.
+So really, the answer is eight – practically speaking, that is, if they are 16Ω speakers.
+Four if they are 8Ω.